yadong-zhang/yadong-zhang.github.io/_pages/about.md

   - /about.html
 ---

-I am Ph.D. student at Vanderbilt University since Sep~2021.
+I am Ph.D. student at [Vanderbilt University](https://www.vanderbilt.edu) since Sep 2021.
 My research focuses on developing advanced computational methods to facilitate real-time reliability and risk assessment in various engineering areas.
 I have solid background in engineering, mathematics, statistics, computer science, etc., and I extensively use Bayesian inference, probabilistic modeling, stochastic optimization and machine learning in my research.
-I am highly self-motivated and passionate to solve problems heads-on.
-I also enjoy teamwork and communicating with people from different cultural background.
 Before Ph.D., I received his M.Sc. in Mechanical Engineering in UAE and B.Eng. in China, I also studied in Australia as exchange student in 2019.
 Because of the diverse experience, I have developed the capacity of effective communication, and working with people from different ethnic and cultural background.
 I am highly self-motivated and learns new knowledge and skills quickly, I am always passionate to solve problems and challenges heads-on.